 To start, please tell us a bit about yourself and your family.

 Alex was the second of our four children and our only daughter.
-Her older brother, Patrick, 25, works with us at Alex’s Lemonade Stand Foundation (ALSF), and her younger brothers, Eddie, 21, and Joey, 17, support ALSF any way they can by helping around the office and at special events.
-Alex originally began her treatment in Connecticut after she was diagnosed with neuroblastoma shortly before her first birthday, and our family relocated to Philadelphia when she began a clinical trial at Children’s Hospital of Philadelphia (CHOP).
+Her older brother, Patrick now works with us at Alex’s Lemonade Stand Foundation (ALSF), and her younger brothers, Eddie and Joey, support ALSF any way they can by helping around the office and at special events.
+Alex originally began her treatment in Connecticut after she was diagnosed with neuroblastoma shortly before her 1st birthday, and our family relocated to Philadelphia when she began a clinical trial at Children’s Hospital of Philadelphia (CHOP).
 Nineteen years later, we still live here in the Philly area!
 Interesting fact: most people think Alex’s first lemonade stand was held in Philadelphia, but it was actually held in the front yard of our West Hartford, Connecticut home.

 Your late daughter, Alex, opened her first lemonade stand at age 4 while she was battling childhood cancer—tell us about her fundraising idea and passion for helping other kids.